Wildlife at Montague Island

 We soon realised that there was more than a glorious new day welcoming us to the Island.
 Long before we saw them, you could hear the sonic communications of a large pod of humpback whales feeding on krill before their southern migration.

-Then you could see what looked like dozens of geysers spurting from the water as the humpbacks surfaced, spouting water as they took a breath and dived again in search of breakfast.
+Then you could see what looked like dozens of geysers spurting from the water.
+As the humpbacks surfaced, they spouted water as they took a breath and dived again in search of breakfast.

 As we approached we witnessed a breathtaking scene like something out of a wildlife documentary.
 Dozens of whales were milling around, surfacing and putting on quite a show.